mbastola/computer-vision-cpp-python/multi_view_structure_sfm/README.md

-In [this project](https://github.com/mbastola/computer-vision-cpp-python/tree/master/multi-view-geometry), I extend my two-view geometry project to n-view scenario.
-This is the first of the series where we deal with computing multi view pnp pose and reconstruction.
+In [this project]([https://github.com/mbastola/computer-vision-cpp-python/tree/master/multi-view-geometry), I extend my two-view geometry project to n-view scenario.
+This is the first of the series where we deal with computing multi view pnp pose and sparse 3D reconstruction.

 ```python